 Step 2: Develop Your Character

-Alternatively, some students go really over the top to try and create a memorable character.
-During highschool, I really wanted to make my writing stand out so I wrote a story about a jester living in the Tudor era just because it felt like something no else would do.
+During high school, I was desperate to make my writing stand out so I wrote a creative about a jester living in the Tudor era just because it felt like something no else would do.

 - The first is that they feel like a complex and realistic person!
 This can be portrayed through exploring their personal values and unique characteristics.